-The Major Projects Skills Guarantee is another sign of the Victorian Government’s commitment to ensuring the projects it undertakes generate sustainable economic growth and development for the state.
-If you’re bidding for government business, you’ll be asked provide a plan for how you’re going to meet this objective.
+The Major Projects Skills Guarantee (MPSG)* is another sign of the Victorian Government’s commitment to ensuring the projects it undertakes generate sustainable economic growth and development for the state.
+If you’re bidding for government business, you’ll be asked provide plans for how you’re going to meet these objectives.

 The required plans can seem like a sea of acronyms – the VIPP and associated LIDP, the LIP and the MPSG.
 We’ve written previously about the VIPP (Victorian Industry Participation Policy) and the LIP (Local Investment Plan), so in this article we’ll aim to de-mystify the MPSG and give you some tips for when you’re responding to a tender that includes this requirement.